GabrielDWu/GabrielDWu.github.io/_posts/2022-05-16-adversarial-perturbations.markdown

 <div style="text-align:center;font-size:14px">
 <img src="/assets/adversarial-perturbations/coffeepot_plus_delta.png" width="100%"> <br>
 <em>If you add a small perturbation to a normal image of a coffeepot, the neural network misclassifies it as a "macaw".
-The middle perturbation image has been scaled up for visibility. <br> Image credit: Moosavi-Dezfooli et al.</em>
+The colors of the middle perturbation image have been scaled up for visibility. <br> Image credit: Moosavi-Dezfooli et al.</em>
 </div>

 <br>